What Food is Atlanta Known For? Try These.

 Pull into The Varsity — or The V, as Atlantans fondly call it — and tell the car hop you’d like a “naked dog walkin’ (plain hot dog to go), an FO (frosted orange shake) and a fried pie.
 Be sure to ask for a Varsity hat.

 Southerners love their sweet tea and you can’t go wrong at Mary’s Mac’s Tea Room, where a tall, cold glass is the perfect accompaniment alongside a plate of their Southern cookin’ — fried chicken, pot likker with cracklin’ cornbread, fried green tomatoes and Brunswick stew.
 Take home a dozen cinnamon rolls.
+Explore more places to drink tea in Atlanta.

 Meat and three